-The Group expects growth in its manufacturing business with the full operation of its new manufacturing facility in Bavet, Cambodia.
-The Group also sees China as a growth area and will leverage on such growth through the Group's manufacturing facility in Hangzhou.
+The Group expects growth in its manufacturing business coming from its stronger presence in Cambodia with two fully operational manufacturing facilities.
+The Group also is pursuing growth opportunities in China through the Group's manufacturing facility in Hangzhou.

-The Group will work to increase its business with our existing customers in the US and Europe and continue to be on the lookout for potential new institutional customers in the global market.
-The Group recognizes the potentials of the local markets in Asia Pacific, both in its manufacturing and hospital services department and will focus our marketing efforts in this region.
+The Group continues to improve business with existing customers in US and Europe as well as seek out potential institutional customers in the global market.
+The Group recognizes the growing opportunities in the Asia Pacific region, both in the manufacturing and hospital services department and will focus our marketing efforts in this region.